Heavy-Vehicle-Networking-At-U-Tulsa/CyTeX-Learning-Program/Lab_ideas.md

 # CAN bus
+	- The following are descriptions of labs that need to be written.
+I have included a general order I believe these should be compeleted.
 ### Teensy Projects
+* 1 Intro to Programming with Arduino
+	- Getting Started
+	- Introduction to Serial Console (~Serial Command Window~)
-* Intro to Teensy
+* 2 Intro to Teensy
+	- Teensyduino Install and 3.2 vs. 3.6
+	- LED Light control examples(PWM)
+		-Button Press to turn on a light (Digital Read and Write)
-* Sending a Can Message
+* 3 Sending a Can Message (Teensy 3.6)
+	- Using FlexCAN library
+	- Provide Schematics
+	- Send to and From yourself
+* 5 Receive Messages from the Dash Display
+	- Identify Tachometer and Speedometer
 * Playing with the dash - like the alarm clock
 * DOS attack